plblum/jivs/docs/Learning_Jivs/Using_the_ValueHostsManager_within_the_Client.md

     CODE --> SUMMARY["Validation Summary"]
 ```

-A callback can inspect the current Validation State and available Error Messages, then pass that information to the application's Validation Summary.
+A callback can inspect the current Validation State and available Error Messages, then pass that information to the application's Validation Summary widget.

 The details of that presentation belong to the UI.
 What matters here is the boundary: Jivs reports the change, and application code decides how to communicate it.